0xcacti/lisp-testing/README.md

-# lisp-testing
+# cl-testing

 Simple testing framework for CL using macros.
 Designed to imitate jest.